-Study the basic CUDA example on the basic_kernel.cu file, which contains a simple vector addition kernel, as well as the attached slides to help solve the proposed exercises.
-Do not forget to read this file header!
+Study the basic CUDA example on the basic\kernel\example.cu file, which contains a simple vector addition kernel, as well as the attached slides to help solve the proposed exercises.

 2.1 Shared Memory

 Goals: to develop skills in accessing shared data and thread synchronisation.